 Look at the hard drive specifications

-Open Windows Disk Manager by either searching for it in the Start Menu or by right-clicking on the “This PC’ icon on the desktop and left-clicking on ‘Manage’.
+Open Windows Disk Manager by searching for it in the Start Menu or right-clicking on the “This PC” icon on the desktop and left-clicking on ‘Manage’.

-Left-click on ‘Disk Management’ under the ‘Storage’ item listed in the left column.
+Left-click ‘Disk Management’ under the ‘Storage’ item in the left column.

-Right click on the disk that is associated with the (C:) drive and left-click on ‘Properties’.
-This is the grey area on the left with the disk number, drive type and total size.
+Right-click on the disk associated with the (C:) drive and left-click on ‘Properties’.
+This is the grey area on the left with the disk number, type, and total size.

-Under the General tab in the newly opened panel, the drive’s manufacturer name and model will be list at the top.
+Under the General tab in the newly opened panel, the drive’s manufacturer name and model will be listed at the top.

 Perform a Google search using the drive’s manufacturer name and model.

-If it’s a mechanical hard drive, you should consider upgrading to an SSD.
-I go over all the reasons why in my other article discussing if SSD’s are worth it.
+You should consider upgrading to an SSD if it’s a mechanical hard drive.
+In my other article, I go over all the reasons why, discussing if SSD’s are worth it.

-At the very least, go and download a program called Crystal Disk Info.
-Once you have downloaded and installed it, you will be able to check the health of your drive.
+At the very least, download a free program called Crystal Disk Info.
+You can check your drive’s health once you have downloaded and installed it.

-If you get any result besides good, you should back you drive up immediately and replace it as soon as possible.
+If you get any result besides good, you should back your drive up immediately and replace it as soon as possible.

 Check the RAM

-Quite often a limited amount of RAM can cause a computer to slow down to a snail’s pace.
+Quite often, a limited amount of RAM can cause a computer to slow down quickly.

 The minimum amount of RAM you would expect from any computer these days is at least 8GB.

 You can find out how much RAM you have by opening the Computer Properties panel.
-Simply right click on the ‘This PC’ icon and left click on properties.
-Another way is to press and hold down the Windows key and tapping the ‘Pause/Break’ key.
+Simply right-click on the ‘This PC’ icon and left-click on properties.
+Another way is to press and hold down the Windows key and tap the ‘Pause/Break’ key.

 Make sure the operating system is clean

-If that fails to remove all of the infections on your system, I highly recommend that you back up all of your important files on an isolated removable drive and format your entire drive and start over with a new Windows installation.
+Suppose that fails to remove all of the infections on your system.
+In that case, I highly recommend that you back up your important files on an isolated removable drive, format your entire drive, and start over with a new Windows installation.